hugochang1/Tutorial/Spec/Location/readme.md

 * TDOA: Time Difference of Arrival
 * AoD: Angle of Departure
 * RTT: Round Trip Time

-# Questions
-* What is RTK (real-time Kinematic)
-  * introduce a fixed base station, Rover, which knows the precise of its location
-  * the Rover observes GNSS satellite , then it will know the location errors
-  * UE get the location erros from nearest Rover to correct the location errors
-* What is PPP (Precise Point Positioning)
-  * PPP is a positioning technique that removes or models GNSS system errors to provide a high level of position accuracy from a single receiver
-  * A PPP solution depends on GNSS satellite clock and orbit corrections, generated from a network of global reference stations
-  * Once the corrections are calculated, they are delivered to the end user via satellite or over the Internet
-* What is (TBS) Terrestrial Beacon System
-  * it's similar with GPS but deploy on terrestrial instead of space
-  * it also uses trilateration to get location fix just same as GPS
-* GPS L5
-  * GPS L1: 1575.42 MHz
-    * 1.023 million chips per second
-  * GPS L5: 1176.45 MHz
-    * 10.23 million chips per second -> has better anti-interference compared with GPS L1
-    * this frequency (1176.45 MHz) only reserve for space satellite to use, it means the interference in the air is less
-    * signal strength is better than GPS L1 about 6dB
-    * different radio frequency has different travel speed in ionospheric, it means ionospheric can be corrected by using GPS L1 and GPS L5 at the same time

 # Terms
 * E-UTRAN: Evolved Universal Terrestrial Radio Access Network